Rendaw/merman-docs/Create-a-language-in-10-minutes.md

 ### root

-`root` is another type that only exists at the root of the source file.
+`root` is another atom type that only exists at the root of the source file.
 This atom is effectively outside the document - it cannot be deleted or replaced.
 It also has a few special properties compared to normal atom types - for instance, its type id is always `root`.

 ### styles

-Rules around how to display and layout bricks are listed in `styles`.
-When a brick is styled, each style is tested against it.
-If the brick has all the tags required (and none forbidden), the style is applied to the brick.
+Rules regarding how to display and layout bricks are listed in `styles`.
+When a brick is styled, each style listed in this section is tested against it in turn.
+If the brick has all the tags that are required (and none that are forbidden), the style is applied to the brick.
 The specified values of subsequent styles that match override values from previous styles.

 ### pretty_save